 In 2015, the International Agency for Research on Cancer (IARC) reviewed nearly 1,000 studies to reach the conclusion that the active ingredient in Roundup is “probably carcinogenic to humans.”
 The research revealed that glyphosate found in the urine and bloodstream of farmers exposed to the herbicide increased risks of cancer and tumors in some animals.

 At O’Connor, Acciani & Levy, we will be able to evaluate your situation and determine if there is a link between your cancer and exposure to Roundup.
-We will work hard to pursue compensation for the damages your cancer has caused you to suffer through a Roundup lawsuit.
+Our Cincinnati attorneys will work hard to pursue compensation for the damages your cancer has caused you to suffer through a Roundup weed killer lawsuit.
 We strongly believe that product manufacturers should be held accountable for the dangerous products they put out into the market.

 There are some industries whose workers are more prone to developing non-Hodgkin’s lymphoma because of the requirements of their jobs:

 Private homeowners are also at great risk of developing cancer from the long use of Roundup in their yards.

 The product is currently sold in several worldwide markets, such as Asia-Pacific, Japan, Latin America, Europe and Canada.
 However, France banned the sale, distribution, and use of Roundup as of January 2019.
 Many countries in Latin America and Europe have placed severe restrictions on the use of glyphosate-containing products or are pursuing all-out bans on these products.

 Non-Hodgkin’s lymphoma originates in the lymphatic system, which is in charge of fighting the spread of disease throughout the body.
 Early symptoms and signs of this form of cancer include: